 How is a facade inspection performed?

-The requirements and procedures for conducting facade inspections are outlined in ASTM E2270, "Standard Practice for Periodic Inspection of Building Facades for Unsafe Conditions.”
-Published by ASTM International, this model standard reflects best practices for facade inspections and is intended for adoption by model building codes, local municipalities, or private owners of multiple buildings.
+National consensus guidelines and procedures for conducting facade inspections are outlined in ASTM E2270, "Standard Practice for Periodic Inspection of Building Facades for Unsafe Conditions.”
+Published by ASTM International, this model standard reflects best practices for facade inspections and is available for adoption by model building codes, local municipalities, or private owners of multiple buildings.
 Visit ASTM International to learn more.

 FacadeOrdinance.com provides a general overview of selected facade ordinances, including such information as year enacted, ordinance number, and administrative authority contact information.
 The site also provides the types of buildings that are required to undergo facade inspections and ordinance-specified inspection time frames.

 The information provided on FacadeOrdinance.com is general in nature and should not be relied upon as fact.
-Persons requiring specific information on facade ordinances should contact their local authority or e-mail email@example.com.
+Those requiring specific information on facade ordinances should contact their municipality or e-mail firstname.lastname@example.org.